-The Emergency Operations Plans follow the guidance in the Comprehensive Preparedness Guide (CPF) 101 v.
-2.0 published November 2010, specifically the Emergency Support Function model.
+The Emergency Operations Plans and Crisis Management Plans follow the guidance in the Comprehensive Preparedness Guide (CPG) 101.
 Each plan has an Introduction, Situation and Assumptions, Concept of Operations, Direction and Control, Roles and Responsibilities, Incident Management Action, Ongoing Plan Management and Maintenance, Emergency Support Functions, and appendices containing authorities, references, definitions and acronyms.
 Depending upon the needs of the campus additional appendices may be included.